blankworker1/slow-theatre/07-timeline-la-prova.md

 ## Act 4 - The Toast / Final Curtain

 - Triggered by the Remembrancer's bell — the day's clearest, and only audible, cue.
 - A small bar: one chiller tap, one size of glass.
-The Barrista fills each glass as people gather.
+The Barista fills each glass as people gather.
 - For rehearsals, the tap pours cold water, not beer — this keeps the toast open to everyone present, children included.
-- Once everyone holds a filled glass, the Barrista offers the toast — the only performed vocal line in the entire day: *"Saludu e Trigu."* The crowd follow with: *"A kent'annos."*
+- Once everyone holds a filled glass, the Barista offers the toast — the only performed vocal line in the entire day: *"Saludu e Trigu."* The crowd follow with: *"A kent'annos."*
-- For the adults, the Barrista then passes among the crowd offering to top up their glass with wine — local red, or malvasia spumante on special days.
+- For the adults, the Barista then passes among the crowd offering to top up their glass with wine — local red, or malvasia spumante on special days.
 - That is the end of the performance.
 No further signal, no formal curtain.
 - The drinks ceremony fully dissolves the line between performers and spectators.
 - A performer may leave unnoticed — closure belongs to whoever stays, not an obligation on whoever leaves.